-The annual stipend for additional months is divided equally over 12 or 26 pay periods according to the faculty member's selected payroll cycle, and is included on normal paychecks.
+The annual additional months' stipend is divided over 26 pay periods and included on normal paychecks.

 Summer Faculty Pay System

 Full-time faculty are encouraged to teach courses in the summer to assist our students with completion.
 No faculty member may teach more than 12 hours across all summer sessions.
 Low enrolled sections for the summer will result in prorated summer pay for faculty.
 Refer to the Academic Affairs Manual for more information.